Chart Color Schemes

 Sunset faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 14.4%, significantly lower than the Australian average of 30.4%.
+The area's university qualification rate is 14.4%, significantly lower than Australia's average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 10.6%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.5%).
-Vocational credentials are prevalent, with 43.7% of residents aged 15+ holding them, including advanced diplomas (7.3%) and certificates (36.4%).
-Educational participation is high at 33.0%, with 14.2% in primary education, 9.4% in secondary education, and 2.8% pursuing tertiary education.
+Vocational credentials are prominent, with 43.7% of residents aged 15+ holding them - advanced diplomas at 7.3% and certificates at 36.4%.

-Educational participation is notably high, with 33.0% of residents currently enrolled in formal education.
+Educational participation is high, with 33.0% of residents currently enrolled in formal education.
 This includes 14.2% in primary education, 9.4% in secondary education, and 2.8% pursuing tertiary education.

 Frequently Asked Questions - Education